-We were expecting to see Google announce Google Fuchsia, or Google Andromeda – a fusion of its Chrome and Android operating systems – back in October 2017.
+We were expecting to see Google announce Google Fuchsia, or Google Andromeda – a fusion of its Chrome and Android operating systems (OS) – back in October 2017.
+That announcement never happened.

 Cut to the chase

 - What is it?
 An Android-meets-Chrome, multi-device operating system

 - When is it out?
 An early form is available on the Google Pixelbook now